8-year-old girl in critical condition after being struck by car

-An 8-year-old girl is in critical condition after being hit by a car Monday night, according to Tulsa police.
+An 8-year-old girl was in critical condition after being hit by a car Monday night, according to Tulsa police.

-Officers responded to the call of a child being struck by a car around 10 p.m. near 46th Street North and MLK Jr. Boulevard.
-The girl was hit by a car driving south while riding her bike near the intersection and was taken to the hospital, according to Tulsa police.
+The child was riding her bicycle when she was struck by a southbound car at Martin Luther King Jr. Boulevard and 46th Street North around 10 p.m.
+She was taken to a hospital, according to police.

-Officers say the driver of the car stayed on scene and was interviewed by investigators before being released.
-The collision remains under investigation, police say.
+Officers say the driver was interviewed by investigators before being released.
+The collision remains under investigation, police said Tuesday.

 Be the first to know